Hepp's bound for Feynman graphs and matroids: Symmetries

 In \cite{CunninghamEdmonds:Decomposition}, $2$-separations are called \emph{splits}, and a matroid is called \emph{prime} if it is $3$-connected.
 Every $2$-sum decomposition $M\cong A \TwoSum{e}{f} B$ implies the existence of a split with $S=A{\setminus}e$ and $T=B{\setminus f}$.
 Conversely, every split arises in this way and implies a decomposition of $M$ into minors $A$ and $B$ of $M$.
 Therefore, a prime matroid admits no $2$-sum decomposition.

 It follows that a connected matroid is decomposable by $2$-sums into prime matroids.
 Apart from the order of performing the splits, this decomposition is almost unique.
 The only ambiguity arises from cycles $\Cycle{n+m} \cong \Cycle{n+1} \TwoSum{e}{f} \Cycle{m+1}$, and similarly bonds, which allow several decompositions.
 The unique factorization result is \cite[Theorem~18]{CunninghamEdmonds:Decomposition}: \begin{theorem} Every connected matroid has a unique minimal $2$-sum decomposition into bonds, cycles, and $3$-connected matroids. \end{theorem} The Hepp bound implements this decomposition as an actual factorization of rational functions.
 Cycles and bonds \eqref{eq:heppcomp-cn-dn} have only linear factors in the numerator and denominator, which may be partitioned in several ways.
-In contrast, the numerator of $\Hepp{M,\vec{\ind}}$ for a $3$-connected matroid will not factorize into linear polynomials.
+In contrast, the numerator of $\Hepp{M,\vec{\ind}}$ for a $3$-connected matroid does not seem to factorize.